 During prolonged exposure or at very high levels, CO can cause loss of consciousness and death.

 It is important to note that these symptoms can also point to other illnesses.
-If a patient complains of those symptoms, but does not have a fever, CO poisoning should be considered and a detailed history of exposure to CO sources should be taken.
+If a patient complains of these symptoms but does not have a fever, health care providers should consider CO poisoning and collect a detailed history of exposure to CO sources.

 What are the sources of CO?